jackyoh/ohara/docs/src/user_guide.rst

 ..

-   –add-host: Add all k8s worker hostname and ip information to configurator container /etc/hosts file
+   --add-host: Add all k8s worker hostname and ip information to configurator container /etc/hosts file.

+   if you have the DNS Server, you don't add --add-host argument to run configurator container command

-   –k8s: Assignment your K8S API server HTTP URL
+   --k8s: Assignment your K8S API server HTTP URL

 -  Use Ohara configurator to create a zookeeper and broker in Kubernetes pod for the test: